Stillwater, Minnesota: History

-Lumbering was the predominant industry in the St. Croix River Valley in the second half of the 19th century, and for many years logs were sent down the St. Croix, collected at the St. Croix Boom Site two miles upstream of Stillwater, and processed in Stillwater's many sawmills.
-Steamboats were used most widely from 1860 to 1890, and a few are still used for entertainment today.
+Lumbering was the predominant industry in the St. Croix River Valley in the second half of the 19th century.
+For many years, lumbermen sent large rafts of logs down the St. Croix.
+They were collected at the St. Croix Boom Site two miles upstream of Stillwater, and processed in Stillwater's many sawmills.
+Steamboats were used most widely on the river from 1860 to 1890.
+A few still operate as entertainment venues today.

 David Swain operated a shipyard and engine works in Stillwater.
-Excursion steamboats, such as the Verne Swain and the Capitol, appeared at the docks in the early 20th century.
+Excursion steamboats, such as the Verne Swain and the Capitol, began to operate in the early 20th century, taking passengers to other cities along the river.

-Stillwater sent men of the 1st Minnesota Volunteer Infantry Company B and the 8th Minnesota Volunteer Infantry Regiment Company C to fight during the American Civil War.
+During the American Civil War, Stillwater sent men of the 1st Minnesota Volunteer Infantry Company B, 5th Minnesota Infantry Regiment Company K, and the 8th Minnesota Volunteer Infantry Regiment Company C, among others, to fight for the Union.

 On October 18, 1921, Charles Strite invented the automatic pop-up bread toaster in Stillwater.
-By 1926, the Toastmaster Company began to market the first household toaster using a redesigned version of Strite's.
+By 1926, the Toastmaster Company began to market the first household toaster using a redesigned version of Strite's invention.
 In 1923, Nelson's Ice Cream parlor was established.

 In 1931, construction of the Stillwater lift bridge over the St. Croix River was completed at a final cost of $460,174, which was split equally between Minnesota and Wisconsin.
 The lift bridge is one of the city's most iconic and visible local monuments.
-It was part of Minnesota State Highway 36 until 2017, when it closed.
+It was part of Minnesota State Highway 36 until 2017, when it closed to vehicle traffic.
 In 2020 it became part of a five-mile trail loop running through Stillwater and Houlton, Wisconsin.

 In 1996 the city of Stillwater entered into an agreement with Stillwater Township to annex land.
 In 2015 the Stillwater city council approved the annexing the last of the land covered by the agreement.
 The city's western border is now Manning Avenue (County Road 15).
 The northern border is now mostly, but not entirely, Minnesota Highway 96.

+Stillwater was described as the Minnesota headquarters of the Ku Klux Klan in 1991, and has been identified as a "probable" former sundown town.